- Global master franchise rights and existing franchisees reassigned to Khun Thai Tea Global Pte Ltd (Singapore)

 Global foodservice is expected to grow over the next five years, with the bulk of growth to remain in Asia where chained penetration remains low, said Mr. Lee.
 Khun Thai Tea intends to expand its presence in emerging markets by opening more local branches via the franchise business model, amidst maturing economies and growing room for expansion by global chains.

 He added, “Khun Thai Tea ticks all the right boxes for expansion in the global business environment, with its novel Asian menu, generous serving sizes, affordable pricing, and low start-up costs.”

 To ramp up expansion, Khun Thai Tea is looking for global and local franchisees across Asia who are interested in cashing in on the Thai tea trend, said Mr. Lee.

 Individuals interested in stepping into the F&B foodservice industry can visit the official website where they can express their interest via a franchise application form, or contact Mr. Lee via email at Jeremy@khunthaitea.com.

-Khun Thai Tea GFP holds global franchise rights for Khun Thai Tea, a recognised premium franchised Thai Ice Black Tea brand.
+Khun Thai Tea Global Pte Ltd holds global franchise rights for Khun Thai Tea, a recognised premium franchised Thai Ice Black Tea brand.
 The company aims to bring the authentic taste of traditional Thai iced-tea, made from Auntie Marlee’s closely-guarded 64 year old secret family recipe, to cities all around the world, beginning with Asia.